tapdata/tapdata-docs/docs/faq/data-pipeline.md

 ### Will data be lost if a task is stopped and then restarted?

-No, Tapdata uses a checkpoint mechanism to ensure data integrity.
+No, TapData uses a checkpoint mechanism to ensure data integrity.

 ### What if the connection test and error logs show garbled characters?